edu-python-course/problem-sets/src/wtk/challenge.rst

                          Wizards, Thieves and Knights
 ###############################################################################

-"Wizards, Thieves and Knights" (WTK) game is a "Paper, Rock and Scissors" clone but in a fantasy setting.
+"Wizards, Thieves and Knights" (:abbr:`WTK (Wizards, Thieves and Knights)`) game is a "Paper, Rock and Scissors" clone but in a fantasy setting.
 It comes with a simple command line interface where the use must type in his or her choice.
 The enemy is controlled by the script.
 The player's goal is to gain as many score points, as it possible.

 *****************
 Code organization